mglagola/Calculator-Android/README.md

 # Calculator-Android
-This is a simple android project.
-Will be first functional real android app.
+This is a simple android calculator project.

-### Status
+Feel free to browse the code…one class :)

-Not finished
+Also feel free to browse my Objective-C Projects